Activities

 We will also have labs and tutorials aimed at beginners, including:

-• Getting your code in Sage.
+- Getting your code into Sage.

 If you want a particular topic to be discussed, please ask us in the application form.